 A Statement About My Work...

 My porcelain vessels combine Japanese traditions with my American freedom of expression.
 My time in Japanese and Chinese Artist Residencies in the birthplace of porcelain allows me to integrate multi-sourced porcelain techniques into my work.
 My large thin-walled vessels defy the material weight of porcelain and push the physical boundaries of the material.
 The two-foot tall vessels feature the complex interplay between uncommon textual marks called ‘the language of good intentions’ and the porcelain’s resonance.
-My use of Celedon glaze combines the painterly process of pouring and rubbing multiple layers of glaze with a traditionally smooth translucent finish.
+My use of Celedon glaze combined with the turquoise glaze and the mason stain text combines a painterly process of working with a traditionally smooth translucent finish.